 building local capacity

 We are committed to having a workforce that reflects the communities where we operate.
-In 2015, 93 percent of our employees worked in their home countries.
+In 2018, more than 90 percent of our employees worked in their home countries.
 We train the local people we hire, developing their skills and capabilities, and we have many programs in place that build capacity within the broader local communities.

-We use customized approaches to develop national and local content for our major capital projects and our ongoing operations.
+We use customized approaches to develop national and local goods and services, known as “content”, for our major capital projects and our ongoing operations.
 Our processes are grounded in lasting partnerships.
-We collaborate with national and local governments, national oil companies, nongovernmental organizations, and development agencies to identify high-impact, sustainable supplier and workforce development opportunities.
-We do this within our own supply chain and our contractors’ supply chains.
-In Indonesia, where we have operated for 90 years and are the country’s largest oil producer, a local business development program we launched in 2001 has resulted in more than 6,900 contracts awarded to local Indonesian companies, creating nearly 48,000 jobs.
+We collaborate with national and local governments, national oil companies, nongovernmental organizations and development agencies to identify high-impact, sustainable supplier and workforce development opportunities.
+We do this within our own supply chain and within our contractors’ supply chains.

 After local companies are identified, we design and implement programs to help them meet industry standards and provide goods and services to Chevron and other oil and gas producers.
 Metrics are agreed upon with our partners and suppliers to make sure that desired outcomes – in terms of quality, timeliness and cost – are achieved.

-In Australia, from 2009 to 2014, we created 19,000 jobs, awarded nearly 1,000 contracts to local companies and committed more than $5 billion to Australian goods and services.
+In Australia, from 2009 through 2016, we created almost 19,000 jobs, awarded nearly 1,000 contracts to Australian companies to develop the Gorgon and Wheatstone projects, and committed more than $50 billion to Australian goods and services.

 We invest in workforce training and job skills development because we know that an educated and skilled workforce leads to economic growth, both for our business and for the communities where we operate.